Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 This is apparently required of me to endorse, but when the Republican elites tell you who to vote for, as in Romney, they get mad about it.

-The second thing is look at just what has happened this week.
+The second thing is, look at just what has happened this week.

-It was made a lot of sense.
+It made a lot of sense.

-I think Fred Thompson felt when that stuff happened yesterday.
+How Fred Thompson felt when that stuff happened yesterday.

 Anyway, Linda in Nashville, it's great to have you on the EIB network and open line Friday.